sciactive/pnotify/README.md

 Requirements
 ============

-jQuery (1.4 or higher) and either Bootstrap CSS or a jQuery UI Theme.
+jQuery (1.4 or higher) and either Bootstrap CSS (2 or 3) or a jQuery UI Theme.

 Getting Started
 ===============